digitalocean/prometheus-client-c/README.md

 ### Coding Rules for Contribution

 * Please follow the general coding style already present in the project.
-  * We use a 120 character margin, so please honor this margin by breaking long statements and expressions over multiple lines.
-  * Indent with 2 spaces instead of tabs.
+  * clang-format your code with style Google.
   * Every struct must have a constructor function and destructor function.
   * Every method must pass a pointer to the target struct as the first argument.
   * Every function that is not a constructor or destructor and does not return a value must return an int to signify success with 0 and failure with non-zero.
   * Every function name must begin with the library name.
 For example, all functions within prom must begin with `prom_` and all functions within promhttp must begin with `promhttp_`.
-  * All l-values must be underscore delimited (i.e. snake-case).
+  * All variables must be underscore delimited (i.e. snake-case).
   * All macros must be captilalized.
   * Every pointer reference must be assigned a NULL value after it is destroyed either by prom_free or its corresponding destructor function.